Weave Together 2027 is Coming Soon!

 • Angela K. Schneider

-Angela K. Schneider is a techie and an artist—but above all, she’s a teacher.
+Angela K. Schneider is a techie and an artist—but above all, a teacher.
 As Long Thread Media’s project editor, she checks and double-checks project instructions in an impressive range of fiber arts.
-Her designs regularly appear in Handwoven and Easy Weaving with Little Looms magazines, and she has created everything from delicate jewelry to massive woven installations for public spaces.
+Her designs appear in Handwoven and Little Looms magazines, and she has created everything from delicate jewelry to massive woven installations for public spaces.
 With a background balancing programming, engineering, and art, plus a Master Spinner Certificate from Olds College, she relishes getting down in the details to understand a textile.
 One of her greatest joys comes from watching her students’ eyes light up with understanding.
-In this Five Questions with Angela K. Schneider article, you’ll discover just how much she loves teaching and weaving, as well as her drive to be a lifelong learner.
+Learn more about her weaving and teaching adventures in Five Questions with Angela K. Schneider.

 Classes and activities for multi-shaft AND small-loom weavers alike!
 More details for the event and class information will be added soon.
 Schedule is subject to change.